croner-i-web/progression-framework/frameworks/engineering/quality.md

           - "Helps team members prioritise work or resolve issues they may have"
       - level: 4
         criteria:
-          - "Contributes to maintaining the Bright culture in their team, helping new joiners"
+          - "Contributes to maintaining the inclusive, learning culture in their team, helping new joiners"
           - "Recommends buy-in on decision-making and proposed designs"
           - "Can highlight any concerns or issues impacting delivery to senior stakeholders"
           - "Helps the growth of the QA team through coaching and mentoring"